How Driverless Vehicles Could Harm Professional Drivers Of Color

 Some professional truck drivers remain more optimistic and skeptical that their jobs are at risk.

-Charlton Paul Jr., an African-American UPS Freight driver based in New York State, says he has had a "rewarding career" in professional driving that allows him to put his kids in college.
-Paul, who is also an industry ambassador for American Trucking Associations, says he welcomes technology but sees it as complimentary to his skills as a driver.
+Charlton Paul Jr., an African-American UPS Freight driver based in New York state, says he has had a "rewarding career" in professional driving that allows him to put his kids in college.
+Paul, who is also an industry ambassador for the American Trucking Associations, says he welcomes technology but sees it as complementary to his skills as a driver.
 "You always have to have that human element," said Paul, who drives more than 600 miles each day.
 He says autonomous cars are "just a computer with four wheels and a motor."

 But Silicon Valley is moving fast.
 One company, Starsky Robotics, is already retrofitting large trucks to make them driverless.
 By the end of the year, the startup hopes to operate one truck without a driver in the actual vehicle.